LNER Thompson Class L1: Performance

 The first of the class, No. 9000, was the only member of the class to be built by the LNER, and emerged in May 1945 from Doncaster painted in LNER Apple Green.
 The engine was well received with praise from enthusiasts and railwaymen at the time, and underwent the most extensive set of trials with an LNER locomotive, bar the LNER Class W1.
 It hauled every type of train possible, mostly with the dynamometer car recording results.

 The small 5 ft 2 in driving wheels limited their maximum speed, but were ideal for accelerating from rest or on gradients, such as the London suburban area.
 Coal and water consumption were lower than that of other locomotives, and it was also capable of pulling greater loads.

 Both O.S.
 Nock and Peter Grafton remarked that the prototype achieved a punctual run on a 366 LT express passenger train between Liverpool Street and Ipswich at an economical water consumption of under 30 impgal per mile; in addition to the 386 LT return train consuming less than 0.1 lb per train ton mile.
 The two both remarks that such a feat was not intentional, and could only be considered exceptional.
 The prototype was also trialed on coal trains, although its insufficient braking capacity and adhesion mitigated against its use on said services.
 It managed just over 10000 mi in the latter half of 1945, but improved substantially to around 28000 mi in 1946, matching Gresley V1s and V3s.
 Both it and Gresley V1s had similar availability numbers at 79%, higher than the higher pressure V3 design with 68% availability.

 The rest of the class were ordered under Arthur Peppercorn, who ordered minor changes to the production L1s, and would emerge under British Railways.

 During widespread service they were poorly received, with complaints such as "shaking themselves to bits", "concrete mixers" and "too small driving wheels".
-The production batch was also said to be more temperamental then their prototype.
+The production batch was also said to be more temperamental than their prototype.
 Due to a lack of improved draughting and fitting of a self-cleaning smokebox, they had to carefully handled by crews.
 L1s were used on empty stock workings, and reportedly struggled to move empty sleeping car trains out of King's Cross.

 It is also said that their axle boxes suffered from overheating.
 Modifications were made to solve the issue, such as reducing the diameter of the cylinders and reducing the boiler pressure.
 However, the modifications seemed to not have been successful, and the class suffered from the issue until their withdrawal.
 Although Simon A.C.
 Martin claims that the issue was caused by leaking water tanks introducing detritus and removing lubrication, and was largely solved with axle box shims and making sure the tanks were watertight.